cnti-testcatalog/testsuite/RATIONALE.md

 #### *To test if there are node ports used in the service configuration*: [nodeport_not_used](USAGE.md#heavy_check_mark-to-test-if-there-are-node-ports-used-in-the-service-configuration)

 > Using node ports ties the CNF to a specific node and therefore makes the CNF less portable and scalable

-#### *To test if the recommended labels are being used to describe resources*: [required_labels](USAGE.md#required-labels)
-> Defining and using labels help identify semantic attributes of your application or Deployment.
-A common set of labels allows tools to work collaboratively, while describing objects in a common manner that all tools can understand.
-You should use recommended labels to describe applications in a way that can be queried.

 #### *To test if there are host ports used in the service configuration*: [hostport_not_used](USAGE.md#heavy_check_mark-to-test-if-there-are-host-ports-used-in-the-service-configuration)